 Outliers can occur in any data set, from abnormally bright pixels in an image to an isolated spike in time series data, which is the format KPIs and other business metrics are reported in.
 Our solution is designed and optimized for time series data, and thus not all types of algorithms for finding outliers in data are used in the system (the market often uses terms ‘outliers’ and ‘anomalies’ interchangeably).

-Specifically, this means that methods for calculating outliers which employ clustering (proximity methods based on k-means clustering, for example) cannot be used when dealing with one-dimensional time series data.
+Specifically, this means that methods for identifying outliers which employ clustering (proximity methods based on k-means clustering, for example) cannot be used when dealing with one-dimensional time series data.
 Since time series data often doesn’t have a Gaussian distribution, outlier detection methods which assume one (like many methods based on extreme value analysis) are also ruled out.
-Approaches for calculating outliers based on projection methods require visual mapping and manual identification of outliers, which won’t work at the scale of millions metrics.

-What the automated outlier detection system does for each time series:
+What an automated system for identifying outliers does for each time series:

 - Classifies the metric and selects a model based on that classification: